itisnotdone/gogetit/README.md

 - Provisioning LXD with useful cloud-init user-data.
 - Deploying bare metal machine from machine pool.
 - Static IP auto-assignment with VLAN info.
+- Working with Multiple LXD and Libvirt hosts

 ## Development and Contributing
 Clone and then execute followings: